-3.4 Addition of a synthetic miR153 to NT mesenteric arteries mimics an SHR-like phenotype
+Addition of a synthetic miR153 to NT mesenteric arteries mimics an SHR-like phenotype

-In all of the arteries studied, SHR MAs showed the greatest fold increase in miR153 compared with NT rats; hence, we focused on MAs from NT rats for our transfections studies with a miR153 mimic.
-Addition of miR153 to MAs from NT rats resulted in a large increase in miR153 levels compared with arteries from the same animal transfected with NTC miR (N = 11, P = 0.04, Figure 4A).
-In arteries transfected with miR153, KCNQ4 mRNA expression increased approximately two-fold (N = 4, P = 0.02, Figure 4B), whilst Kv7.4 abundance decreased by 75.43 $\pm$ 0.15% (N = 3, P < 0.0001, Figure 4C)
+In all the arteries studied, SHR mesenteric arteries showed the greatest fold increase in miR153 compared to NT rats hence we focussed on mesenteric arteries from NT rats for our transfections studies with a miR153 mimic.
+Addition of miR153 to mesenteric arteries from NT rats resulted in a large increase in miR153 levels compared to arteries from the same animal transfected with NTC miR (N=11, P=0.04, Figure 4A).
+In arteries transfected with miR153, KCNQ4 mRNA expression increased ~2 fold (N=4, P=0.02, Figure 4B) whilst Kv7.4 abundance decreased by 75.43±0.15% (N=3, p<0.0001, Figure 4C) compared to NTC miR transfected vessels, which mirrored the changes recorded for SHRs shown in Figure 1.
+Cotransfection of NT mesenteric arteries with miR153 and miR133a showed a marked decrease in KCNQ4 (N=4, P<0.05, Figure S4A) but not KCNQ5 (N=4, P=0.34, Figure S4B), compared to NTC miR transfected vessels.